danyeaw/danyeaw.github.io/posts/github-actions-automate-your-python-development-workflow.md

 mine `build.yml`, since calling this type of workflow a build is the nomenclature I am familiar with.

-As a side note, the online editor that GitHub as implemented in for creating Actions is quite good.
+As a side note, the online editor that GitHub has implemented for creating Actions is quite good.
 It includes full autocomplete (toggled with Ctrl+Space), and it actively highlights errors in your YAML file to ensure the correct syntax for each workflow.
 These type of error checks are priceless due to the